ss48/SUDs-Game/README.md

 • Game-playing experience was assessed using; Dual-Flow, Flow, Presence, and Absorption

-• Simulated data fit the Rasch model with no dimensionality beyond Rasch model

-Please download Unity game engine on your PC/machine, then follow the Instruction provided in the Game Download Instruction.png to run and play the game
+• Please download Unity game engine on your PC/machine, then follow the Instruction provided in the Game Download Instruction.png to run and play the game